Forest Ambassadors — BigCi installation

 Eco-Sublime — 2017/2018 Award Winner

-WE & WE II — Sustainable Papermaking & Kombucha Printmaking
+WE & WE II — MFA Research, Sustainable Papermaking & Kombucha Printmaking

 MediumKombucha monoprint, collage, large format print